Jonosenior/codewars/README.md

   (A small bug I had to solve was forgetting to convert the input string to numbers before transforming into an array).

   But, this solution was much wordier than my current solution.
 A much more streamlined version (I found googling) is to make use of Ruby's #max and #min methods.
 Then you don't need to explicitly use #each to iterate over the method.
 This is a general principle I want to improve on: not relying on #each as an all-purpose iterator, but to use Ruby's native method to write more idiomatic code.

+## 7-Kyu - Descending Order
+  Challenge: Given a non-negative integer, return its digits in descending order.

+  Solution: Convert the integer into an array of digits, sort it and reverse it, then convert back into an integer.

+  I was happy to do this as a one-liner - it feels like I'm making progress in writing concise code & chaining methods (although I'm aware this is perhaps not the most readable code so not the best choice for using in deployment).
+Discovering the #map(&:to_i) tool is very useful for these challenges.